e-money/networks/lilmermaid-13/README.md

 The genesis file is based on an [export from the existing emoney-2 mainnet](emoney-2.export.json) with modifications to launch it with a single validator.

-Please provide participation proof by making a pull request with changes into the [REWARDS.md](REWARDS.md).
+Please provide participation proof by making a pull request with changes into the [REWARDS.md](REWARDS.md) file.

 ## Task 1: Installation